 - Page.
 When attached to the page, objects are not affected by moving or resizing the graph layer, nor are they affected by a change in axis scales.
 These objects are still associated with a particular graph layer and they will be hidden or deleted if the layer is hidden or deleted. - Layer Frame.
-Objects that are attached to the layer frame, resize and move with the layer frame, but are unaffected by changes in the layer's axis scale values.
+Objects that are attached to the layer frame, resize and move with the layer frame, but are not tied to axis scales and, thus, are unaffected by changes in the layer's axis scale values.
 Objects are hidden or deleted if the associated layer is hidden or deleted. - Layer and Scales.
 Objects are linked to a particular range of axis scale values.
 If you resize the layer, the object is resized accordingly.
-If you rescale the axes, the object moves in relation to the scale change and will disappear from view if the associated axis scale range is not displayed.
+If you rescale the axes, the object moves in relation to the visible scale and will disappear from view if the linked axis scale range is not displayed.
 These objects are hidden or deleted if the associated layer is hidden or deleted.